gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.0.0 - 10.18.2022 =
+* Added new system for query string timestamps for Used CSS file method to help see changes quicker in environments with caching.
+* Added support for ?perfmattersoff query string which gives the ability to quickly prevent the majority of Perfmatters features from running on the front end for testing purposes.
+* Added additional support for updating the plugin via WP-CLI.
+* Made some changes to admin bar menu item.
+There is now a Perfmatters top-level admin bar menu item that links to our plugin settings page.
+The Script Manager and Clear Used CSS function can be accessed by hovering over that main menu item if those features are enabled.
+* Disabled certain features from running on WooCommerce cart, checkout, and account pages for better compatibility.
+* Increased site limit in dropdowns on Multisite network settings page.
+* Added additional compatibility styles to the Script Manager.
+* Added additional built-in exclusions for Remove Unused CSS for better compatibility with Elementor, Astra, Kadence, and GenerateBlocks.
+* Added new perfmatters_login_url filter.
+* Added new perfmatters_lazyload_noscript filter.
+* Fixed an issue where YouTube preview thumbnails were generating a preload warning in certain instances.
+* Fixed an issue that was causing analytics.js not to be served over HTTPS in instances where an SSL migration had been done previously on the site.
+* Fixed an issue where delayed style attribute was applied to preloaded stylesheets that already existed in the DOM.
+* Fixed an issue where some features were being allowed to run on XML sitemap URLs in certain cases.
+* Fixed an issue where theme and plugin files were not falling back to a WordPress version query string when present in a dynamic preload.

 = 1.9.9 - 09.05.2022 =
 * Added additional autosave interval options.